mdashiqualhossain/Performance-Tesing_restful-booker_jmeter-/README.md

 Loop Count: 1

-1. Test Plan specifies the general settings for test execution, such as whether Thread Groups will run simultaneously or sequentially.
+1. The Test Plan specifies the general settings for test execution, such as whether Thread Groups will run simultaneously or sequentially.
 2. HTTP Requests utilize some of the HTTP Request item's default settings, such as the Server IP, Port Number, and Content-Encoding.
 3. Each Thread Group describes how HTTP requests should be executed.
-To establish how many concurrent "users" will be simulated, we first need to determine the number of threads.
-The loop count determines the number of actions that each "user" will perform.
+We first need to determine the number of threads to establish how many concurrent "users" will be simulated.
+The loop count specifies the number of actions that each "user" will perform.
 4. The first item in Thread Groups is the HTTP Header Manager, which lets you input the Request Headers that the next HTTP Requests will use.

-## Using User Defined Variables Steps:
+## Using User-Defined Variables Steps:

-1.Right-click on the Test Plan or any other node in your test plan.
+1. Right-click on the Test Plan or any other node in your test plan.
-2.Go to Add > Config Element > User Defined Variables.
+2. Go to Add > Config Element > User Defined Variables.
-3.In the User Defined Variables configuration, add the variable name and value.
+3. In the User Defined Variables configuration, add the variable name and value.

 Example:
 If you add a variable called baseUrl with a value of https://restful-booker.herokuapp.com/, you can use this variable in your test plan by referencing it as ${Url}.

 ![image](https://github.com/user-attachments/assets/e4462ca1-d4bd-4ee0-aef0-18000acb9a40)

 ## JSON Extractor in JMeter: Quick Steps
-1.Add HTTP Request: Create an HTTP Request in your test plan.
+1. Add HTTP Request: Create an HTTP Request in your test plan.
-2.Add JSON Extractor: Right-click the HTTP Request, then add Post Processors > JSON Extractor.
+2. Add JSON Extractor: Right-click the HTTP Request, then add Post Processors > JSON Extractor.

 Configure:
 Variable Name: e.g., bookingId.
 JSON Path: e.g., $.bookingid.